fadams/firecracker-in-docker/image-builder/README.md

 mv $rootfs $target/rootfs/$rootfs
 chmod 666 $target/rootfs/$rootfs
 ```
 We next check whether a Dockerfile already exists in the target directory.
-If not be then check if the user has specified generating a "standalone" Dockerfile or one based on a firecracker-in-docker base image.
+If not we then check if the user has specified generating a "standalone" Dockerfile or one based on a firecracker-in-docker base image.

 If we're creating a standalone Dockerfile we copy the kernel and firestarter ENTRYPOINT, then copy the template Dockerfile from the launcher Directory and modify it (using sed) to COPY rootfs.ext4 into the image.
 ```